geovaly/GameX/README.md

 # GameX
 Solution to a technical exercise for a job application.

-Dear Reviewer,

-I’m impressed by the person who created this exercise.
-That's why my goal was to create the best solution you had and you'll ever review: clean, creative, flexible, and decoupled in both code and architecture.
-I hope you enjoy reviewing it as much as I enjoyed building it!

 # Framework

 No SignalR, no MediatR, no external libraries?
 No problem!
 I built my own amazing framework named RequestResponseFramework.